How to Master Banded Shoulder Rotations in 5 Steps

 What are banded shoulder rotations?

-Banded shoulder rotations are a type of exercise that involves using a resistance band to improve shoulder mobility and flexibility.
-This exercise helps to strengthen the muscles around the shoulder joint and improve range of motion.
+Banded shoulder rotations are a type of exercise utilizing resistance bands to improve shoulder mobility and flexibility.
+They focus on strengthening the muscles around the shoulder joint and improving range of motion, contributing to better shoulder health and stability.

 What are the benefits of banded shoulder rotations?